 Will textbooks need to be purchased for the courses?

 No. All course materials will be included.
-On occasion, students may need to obtain easy to find supplies for activities.
+On occasion, students may need to obtain easy to find household supplies for activities.
 An example might be plastic pop bottles for producing a mini eco-system.
 Most supplies needed for projects will either be no cost or very low cost.

 Are courses suited for homeschool students?

 Absolutely!
 The flexible online format of our courses makes this form of education ideal for homeschool students.
 Approximately 30% of our students are homeschooled.

 My school is unable to offer these courses.
 Can I still register and enroll in the classes?